abhi3700/toe_contracts/toeridetaxi/README.md

 # Ride contract
 ## Brief
-* It is a contract which is for
+* It is a ride contract which is for
 	- [x] request ride by commuter
 	- [ ] request pool ride by commuter(s)
 	- [x] assign ride to driver